MatthewL-1/MovieTheaterSim/README.md

 1. navigate to location of program and txt file in terminal. type: "javac Project2.java" then hit enter to compile program
 2. next type "java Project2" hit enter and it should run
 3. While I was running the project I kept the textfile in the same folder as the java file.
     - So if you do not have the movies.txt file in the same folder, then you will need to add the file path to line 334 to run.

-Or, you can comment out line 334 and uncomment line 335 to be able to insert the file path as a command line argument in the form "java Project2 //filePath//movies.txt"
+## Purpose

+To gain a better understanding of thread synchonization and communication in Java with the use of threads and semaphores.
+This was accomplished by creating a simulation of a movie theater that simulates customers, and multiple types of employees from the theater that all need to interact with the use of threading.
+The threads interact in a given work flow, where once a customer thread buys a ticket they then need to interact with the ticket taker and concessions worker threads if they want snacks.